GreenWaves-Technologies/gap_sdk/doc/source/introduction.rst

 - Two different operating systems: FreeRTOS and PulpOS
 - a common API to create applications that can run on both OSes and interacts easily with other devices
-- :ref:`examples` and :ref:`applications` to help you create your own application.
+- :ref:`examples` to help you create your own application.

 GAP Chips
 ---------